nim-lang/Nim/doc/contributing.md

 .. contents::

-Contributing happens via "Pull requests" (PR) on github.
+Contributing happens via "Pull requests" (PR) on GitHub.
 Every PR needs to be reviewed before it can be merged and the Continuous Integration should be green.
 The title of a PR should contain a brief description.
 If it fixes an issue, in addition to the number of the issue, the title should also contain a description